 Bats, (originally titled Bats: The Awakening), begins with three British teens, who for some reason talk with badly fake American accents, breaking into a supposedly abandoned house to hang out.
 Which in this case means the two guys taking turns bedding the girl.
 This being a horror movie they’re soon dead, two killed by a human/bat hybrid of some sort, the third by regular bats.

 Surprisingly, given the source, Bats does have a couple of attempts at actual gore.
-Whatever it is the bat creature spits eats one character’s leg down to the bone and its screech makes another’s head explode.
-It’s nice to see Jeffery make the effort but the effects aren’t very convincing.
-It’s also never explained why the screeching makes one person’s head explode but the person standing next to them is unaffected by the it.
+Whatever it is the bat creature spits eats one character’s leg down to the bone, and its screech makes another’s head explode.
+It’s nice to see Jeffery make the effort, but the effects aren’t very convincing.
+It’s also never explained why the screeching makes one person’s head explode, but the person standing next to them is unaffected by it.

 But, taken for what it is, Bats is an acceptable way to kill some time.
 It’s available on digital platforms from ITN.
 You can check the production company’s Facebook page for more information.